Antisocial personality disorder: Hormones and neurotransmitters

 Traumatic events can lead to a disruption of the standard development of the central nervous system, which can generate a release of hormones that can change normal patterns of development.

-Aggressiveness and impulsivity are among the possible symptoms of ASPD.
-Testosterone is a hormone that plays an important role in aggressiveness in the brain.
-For instance, criminals who have committed violent crimes tend to have higher levels of testosterone than the average person.
-The effect of testosterone is counteracted by cortisol which facilitates the cognitive control of impulsive tendencies.

-One of the neurotransmitters that has been discussed in individuals with ASPD is serotonin, also known as 5HT.
+One of the neurotransmitters that has been discussed in individuals with ASPD is serotonin, also known as 5-HT.
 A meta-analysis of 20 studies found significantly lower 5-HIAA levels (indicating lower serotonin levels), especially in those who are younger than 30 years of age.

 While it has been shown that lower levels of serotonin may be associated with ASPD, there has also been evidence that decreased serotonin function is highly correlated with impulsiveness and aggression across a number of different experimental paradigms.
-Impulsivity is not only linked with irregularities in 5HT metabolism, but may be the most essential psychopathological aspect linked with such dysfunction.
+Impulsivity is not only linked with irregularities in 5-HT metabolism but may be the most essential psychopathological aspect linked with such dysfunction.
 Correspondingly, the DSM classifies "impulsivity or failure to plan ahead" and "irritability and aggressiveness" as two of seven sub-criteria in category A of the diagnostic criteria of ASPD.

 Some studies have found a relationship between monoamine oxidase A and antisocial behavior, including conduct disorder and symptoms of adult ASPD, in maltreated children.